imasretep/dotfiles/README.md

-# dotfiles
+# Neovim

-My ever changing dotfiles
+Simple and basic configuration